kevinbednarek/easy-picking/README.md

 # Easy Pickin'
-# A code review tool to grab low hanging fruit
+# A code review tool for low hanging fruit